Nexfinity/CakeyBot-Wiki/changelists/changelist-2025.md

 # January 20th - Economy Shop Re-Release
 ## Added
 * Added the ability for server owners to create a list of items that can be purchased in the economy shop.
 These items allow users to unlock specific roles or gain leveling XP.
+* Added a toggle to put a space between the currency prefix and the value.

 # January 19th - Economy Customization
 ## Added